sturple/PhileCollections/README.md

 ### Collections Example

 Simply add a collections array to your phileCollections  plugin parameters.
-Each collection will then become available in your template as a Page object, having all the same parameters as your Page Object would have.
+Each collection will then become available in your template as a Page object, having all the same parameters as a Page Object.

 #### Configuration